Ketan1317/Java-Hangman/README.md

 💀 Java Hangman ☕

 A simple terminal-based Hangman game written in Java.
 Guess letters, avoid mistakes, and save the stickman before it's too late!

-Word: _ _ _ _ _
-Guess a letter: >
-As you guess incorrectly, the hangman drawing progresses Your mission: guess the entire word before the drawing completes.

-✨ Features
+🎯 Features

-✔ Terminal UI
+✔ Terminal-based user interface

-✔ Random word support (optional via words.txt)
+✔ Random word selection (optional via words.txt)

 ✔ ASCII hangman art

-✔ Input validation
+✔ Input validation (only letters allowed)

-✔ Case-insensitive character handling
+✔ Case-insensitive guesses

-📁 Project Structure
-JavaHangman/
-│
-├── src/
-│   └── Main.java
-│
-└── words.txt  (optional random word file)
+📖 How It Works

+The game randomly selects a word from the provided list (or words.txt if available).

+The player guesses letters one at a time.

+Each wrong guess progresses the ASCII hangman drawing.

+The goal is to guess the entire word before the hangman is fully drawn.

 🚀 How to Run

-Clone the repository or copy the project folder.
+Clone the repository or download the project folder.

-Compile the Java file:
+Navigate to the src directory and compile the Java file:

 javac Main.java

 Run the game:

 java Main

-📌 Optional: Add Random Words
+📝 Optional: Add Random Words

-Create a words.txt file and add words (one per line):\
+You can add a words.txt file in the root directory with one word per line, for example:

 pizza
 java
 mango
 hangman
 keyboard
 developer

-The game can then pick a random word each time.